toshiSat/erc20-snapshot-finder/README.md

 # ERC20 Token Snapshot Tool

 A tool to create token holder snapshots for ERC20 tokens on any EVM network.
 A lot of the tools I found stored transfer data in json files then read each one to generate a CSV.
-This was not useful when dealing with blockchains and tokens that had a lot of Transfer events.
+This was not useful when dealing with blockchains and tokens that had a lot of Transfer events as it would take a long time, with a lot of resources, and usually OOM.
 This Project stores all the data in a Postgres DB and then uses that to generate the CSV's.

 ## Project Structure